dulin/tplink/README.md

 ```
 ### Usage
 ```
-There is no configuration, you have to edit main class located in ./src/Router/Tplink.php to set or disable options
+There is no configuration, you need to edit main class located in ./src/Router/Tplink.php to set or disable options
 ```

 #### Running